Kursk State Medical University (KSMU)

 An Overview of University

-| University Type : | Public |
+| University Full Name : | Kursk State Medical University (KSMU) |

 | Course Duration : | 6 years (pre-clinical + clinical + internship) |

-| NMC Recognition : | Yes — FMGE / NExT eligible |
+| NMC Recognition : | Yes — NMC approved; FMGE / NExT eligible; USMLE & PLAB eligible |

-| Teaching Hospitals : | Multiple affiliated hospitals — 3,000+ beds |
+| Teaching Hospitals : | Multiple affiliated hospitals — 3,000+ beds; full specialty network; rotations from Year 4 |

-| Indian Community : | 1,500+ Indian students — one of Russia's largest |
+| Indian Community : | 1,500+ Indian students — one of the largest Indian student communities at any Russian university |

-| Academic Session : | September / October |
+| Academic Session : | September / October each year |

 MBBS for Indian Students — 2026 Complete Guide